nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hr_coded/README.rst

 .. include:: /includes/hci_rpmsg_overlay.txt

-The sample also requires:

-* A device running a Heart Rate Server with LE Coded PHY support to connect to.
+The sample also requires a device running a Heart Rate Server with LE Coded PHY support to connect to.
 For example, another development kit running the :ref:`bluetooth_central_hr_coded` sample.

+Overview
+********

+The sample demonstrates a basic Bluetooth® Low Energy Peripheral role functionality that exposes the Heart Rate GATT Service with LE Coded PHY support, which is not available in Zephyr Bluetooth LE Controller (See :ref:`ug_ble_controller` for more information).
+Once it connects to a Central device, it generates dummy heart rate values.
+You can use it together with the :ref:`bluetooth_central_hr_coded` sample.

 Building and running
 ********************